 How housing is assigned

-Housing designations are made by site coordinator Janet Peterson.
-You can indicate your preferences – same sex or coed, quiet or not so quiet, etc. - on the housing and dietary form [attach in pdf form here].
-You can also let us know your preferences as to roommate, other buddies you are coming to camp with and if you smoke, tend to stay up really late and sleep in past breakfast, etc.
+Housing designations are made by our site coordinator.
+You can indicate your preferences – same sex or coed, quiet or not so quiet, etc. on the housing and dietary form emailed to you before camp.
+You can also let us know your preferences as to roommate, other buddies you are coming to camp with and if you tend to stay up really late and sleep in past breakfast, etc.